 Listen to Michael explain the concept of Attack That Ticket in his own words in this informative radio spot

-We’re not looking to make enemies.
 We’re looking to bring value to people’s lives.
 We only want to represent you if it makes sound economic sense.
 When it doesn’t, we’ll tell you.”

 Michael J. Palumbo founded Attack That Ticket In order to bring skilled, affordable legal representation to the motoring public.
 Michael realized that there was such a need.
 Shortly after becoming an attorney Michael agreed to handle a traffic ticket that his friend had received in the Bronx.